chasethesky79/Clicks/README.md

 1) Clone the project to any folder in machine : git clone https://github.com/chasethesky79/Clicks.git
 2) Checkout to the feature branch: git checkout clicks_implementation
 3) Execute: 'npm run solution' at the root of the project
+4) The output of the program is written to a file called - resultset.json in the root of the project.
+5) Also everytime the - 'npm run solution' is run, this file get overwritten with the result of the current run / execution.

 # To run the unit tests:
 Execute: 'npm run test' at the root of the project

 NOTE: A sample resultset output json file (resultset.json) has been included for reference.
-However everytime the - 'npm run solution' is run, this file get overwritten with the result of the current run / execution.